 - When starting a new treatment approach, always spot test on small area of skin (preferably low visibility)

 Additional Areas of Interest

 The treatment approaches discussed above mainly targeted the topical control of malassezia.
 However, there are other aspects of eyebrow dandruff treatment which may also be quite important once malassezia is controlled.
-These other relavent topics are discussed next.
+These other relevant topics are discussed next.

 Minimizing Hair Loss/Shedding

 If dandruff in the eyebrows is allowed to progress long enough, significant hair loss is likely.
 In order to help reverse this, stimulating hair growth may be beneficial.
 And a previous post on the website discussed this in significant detail.
 This article can be found here: [post id=”899″][/post].

 - Pyrithione zinc and ketoconazole have been shown to improve hair growth